The Flyover Replay

 Thanks Eric.

-I will repeat the Trivia Question for today: What does “wuthering” mean in Wuthering Heights?
+I will repeat the Trivia Question for today: What are you afraid of if you have musophobia?

 Now, back to the News.